How will my kite work for foilboarding?

 - Slingshot Turbine

-Arguably the most similar style of kites to freeride kites are freestyle kites.
-Freestyle kites these days have moved predominantly from a C based platform to a Hybrid design which gives them more ease of use, wind range, relaunch, and everyman performance.
+Arguably, the most similar style of kites to freeride kites, are freestyle kites.
+Freestyle kites have moved predominantly from a C-based platform to a Hybrid design.
+This gives them more ease of use, wind range, relaunch, and everyman performance.
 Freestyle kites have decent wind range, powerful loops, excellent unhooked pop, and slack for handlepass tricks.
 Most of these characteristics are the polar opposite of what is ideal for kite foilboarding.
-That does not mean however that the kite is bad for foiling, simply not ideal.
+However, that does not mean that the kite is bad for foiling...it is just not ideal.

 Our team rider Blake Olsen has been foiling primarily on the Cabrinha FX and he's progressed to an insane level in one short year.